What You Need to Know about Copy Trading

 You should also check if a strategy provider is trading and risking real money.
 This is how you'll gauge their confidence in their strategy and their ability to minimise risks.

-Below is a detailed video of how to choose a trader to copy in Fullerton Market's CopyPip.
+Below is a detailed video of how to choose a trader to copy and earn from Fullerton Market's CopyPip.

 Let's get one thing clear: it's not easy to establish if all the traders you'll pick will bring you profits consistently.
 Even the best traders have their losing moments and you might come in at a bad time.
 But focus on choosing an experienced and talented trader.

 How to recognise a good trade?